blahtv/CS-2830-Final/README.md

 MySQL: A relational database used to store flight data, accessible via the mysql2 package.

-Containerization:

-Docker: Used to containerize the application, ensuring consistent deployment environments.

 Files and Directory Structure

 Backend

 server.js: Entry point for the Node.js server, managing API endpoints.

-routes.js: Contains modularized backend routes for cleaner code.

-.env: Environment variables for database credentials and server configuration.

 Frontend